‘Step back, don’t read the Facebook posts’: Dr. Francis Collins on vaccinating kids and COVID-19 - NewsBreak

 Collins also addressed the changing data and said to be reassured by it, saying changing data allows for scientists to learn more about the virus.
 If the data isn’t changing, scientists aren’t learning.

 “If you went to your stockbroker last week and they told you to buy something, and this week they told you to sell it, you wouldn’t say, ‘Oh you’re flip-flopping on me.’
 You would say you must have new information,” Collins said.
 “The same is true here.
 So I am really troubled when people say, ‘Well, the recommendations ought to have been the same going back for more than a year.’
 No. We know a lot more now than we did.
-And delta is like a whole new story and a whole new pandemic when this arrived.”‘Twindemic’?
-COVID-flu season combo increases need for vaccination
+And delta is like a whole new story and a whole new pandemic when this arrived.”

 Collins is stepping down as the director of the NIH by the end of the year after having led the research center for 12 years.